 Dr. Anthony Raeburn Hanks was born August 1st, 1860 in Dawn Township (near Florence), Lambton County.
 He was the 5th of 9 children born to Anton Hanks and the former Sarah McGuire.
 His parents were farmers and his siblings were; Elizabeth Ann Hanks, Frances Josephine Hanks, Sarah Electa Hanks, John A. Hanks, Mary Jane Hanks, Francis Joseph Hanks, Donescius Hanks (who died in infancy), Phigenia Alfredia Hanks and William Johnston Hanks (who died at the age of 17).
 His grandfather Joseph Hanks had emigrated from Germany with his family and the McGuire’s were originally from Dublin, Ireland.

 Dr. Hanks was educated in rural schools until the age of 15.
 He attended Sarnia High School and spent a year teaching public school in Dawn Centre.
 After that he moved around from Ottawa to St. Catharines and then spent a year teaching in Orford Township.
 He spent a year studying medicine with a tutor.
 In the fall of 1881 he started his formal medical studies at Trinity College.
 In 1884 he practiced medicine as an undergraduate in Forestville, Michigan, thus fulfilling the requirements to obtain his degree from The University of Toronto Faculty of Medicine.
 He graduated M.D.,C.M. in 1885.
 According to the 1928 Ontario Medical Registry, Dr. Hanks joined the College of Physicians and Surgeons on the 29th of April, 1885.

 On September 1st, 1886, Dr. Hanks married Rosannah Elizabeth Ridley in the Village of Duart.
-She was born in Malahide Twp (Elgin County) on the 26th of December, 1859.
+Mrs. Hanks was born in Malahide Twp (Elgin County) on the 26th of December, 1859.
 She was the youngest of 5 children and the only daughter of Edward Ridley and the former Sarah King.
 Her siblings were; William, Hooper King Ridley, Edward Henderson Ridley and Thomas Henry Ridley.
 Mrs. Hanks was raised on a farm near Bothwell and according to the 1881 census, she was a school teacher.